chronchi/chronchi.github.io/_posts/2022-08-07-database-biolab.md

 RNA-seq database.
 Since the two data types are inherently different, they stay in different databases.
-One could put everything together and then append the name of the table with the type of experiment, but I think this way you insulate and organize the database better.
+One could put everything together and then append the name of the table with the type of experiment, but I think this way you isolate and organize the database better.

 # The perks of having a database